MicrosoftDocs/sdk-api/sdk-api-src/content/prsht/ns-prsht-_propsheetheadera_v2.md

 <a href="https://msdn.microsoft.com/1B524A91-B433-4968-9546-8A6AFB67E89C">Version 5.80</a> or later.
 Bitmap resource to use as the header.
 This member can specify either the identifier of the bitmap resource or the address of the string that specifies the name of the bitmap resource.
 If the <b>dwFlags</b> member includes PSH_USEHBMHEADER, this member is ignored.

-#### - dwSize

-Type: <b><a href="https://msdn.microsoft.com/4553cafc-450e-4493-a4d4-cb6e2f274d46">DWORD</a></b>

-Size, in bytes, of this structure.
-The property sheet manager uses this member to determine which version of the <b>PROPSHEETHEADER</b> structure you are using.
-For more information, see the Remarks.

 #### - dwFlags

 Type: <b><a href="https://msdn.microsoft.com/4553cafc-450e-4493-a4d4-cb6e2f274d46">DWORD</a></b>